 Rescind the delegation to the Vice President for Research and Dean of the College of Graduate Studies, and delegate exclusive authority to Dr. Thad Seymour, Jr., Interim President, to execute and administer classified contracts, by approving the revisions to the Delegation of Authority to Senior Management Official.

-Authority for Board of Trustees Action:
+Board of Governors' Regulation 1.01

-Board of Governors' Regulation 1.01 Board of Governors' Sponsored Research Regulation 10.002 Contract Reviewed/Approved by General Counsel:
+Board of Governors' Sponsored Research Regulation 10.002